-Even a person addicted to crack cocaine can recover sobriety at Narconon drug and alcohol rehabilitation programs.
-This long-term residential program located in fifty cities around the world enables seven out of ten graduates to stay sober after they go home.
+For several decades many people have recovered from crack cocaine abuse at a Narconon drug rehabilitation center.
+This long-term residential program located around the world enables seven out of ten graduates to stay sober after they go home.

 A key phase of the rehabilitation is the Narconon New Life Detoxification Program, a sauna-based program that also utilizes moderate daily exercise and a strict regimen of nutritional supplements to flush out old drug toxins.
 All drug or alcohol abuse leaves residues behind that lodge in fatty tissues and can be involved in the triggering of cravings.
 But after this phase of recovery, those finishing talk about a brighter viewpoint, increase energy and lower cravings.

 Find out now how the Narconon drug recovery program can help someone you care about who is addicted to crack cocaine.